-Sheffield has the most artists’ studios outside of London, and many of them have made their home at Yorkshire Artspace, either in the light-filled spaces of the purpose-built Persistence Works or the six-floor art deco Exchange Place Studios in Castlegate.
+Around 160 artists and makers from Sheffield's creative community have made their home at Yorkshire Artspace, either in the light-filled spaces of the purpose-built Persistence Works or the six-floor art deco Exchange Place Studios in Castlegate.

 A few years ago we were invited behind the scenes at Yorkshire Artspace to meet a small number of the many artists and makers and poke around their studios.
 It was a real privilege to see the working environments of these incredibly talented people and to watch them at work.
 Get to know these artists below, as well as others based in the studios that we've interviewed since – but we insist you visit yourselves, to smell the ink, wood and paint, see the presses, looms and potters wheels, and, most importantly, to meet all the other artists who are continuing Sheffield’s proud tradition of making.